ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 I made a resolution of total absthence, at a time
 when I was sole constituent member of my own
 body; and that 1 have adhered to it through all
-time, I owe it ail to my mother
+time, I owe it ail to my mother.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_collins_ver01:data:sn83030364:print00211110107:1861050401:0002/pct:67.984537,6.084557,12.651555,91.782712/!600,600/0/default.jpg"/>
 </td>